 After new evidence emerged, Byron De La Beckwith was arrested in his Signal Mountain home on December 30, 1990 for the murder of Medger Evers.
 According to the New York Times, De La Beckwith "wore a Confederate flag on his lapel during the trial.
 When the jury of eight blacks and four white people returned a guilty verdict on Feb.
 5, 1994, he appeared dazed, as though not sure where he was."
 He died in prison in 2001.

-To me, my opinion hasn't changed since I was eight years old.
+I have researched the history of the Confederate flag and read opinions for those that support it and I found nothing to redeem the flag or justify it being flown on government property.
+There will be those who will continue to display it on their own property, cars, businesses, children's clothing, and that's their right.
+My opinion hasn't changed since I was eight years old.
 I felt, and have always felt, there was something sinister about that red flag.
 I feel it in my gut every time I see the Confederate flag.
-It represents hate, division and white privilege.
+It represents hate, division, and white privilege.
 Nothing, I repeat nothing, can or will redeem the Confederate flag.
 As a Southerner, I'm ashamed of it and I hope that we can stop celebrating it.
 In the words of Indiana Jones, "It belongs in a museum."
-I say, let us learn from the mistakes and not glorify a hateful symbol that degrades people on the basis of color.
+Let us learn from the mistakes rather than glorify a hateful, dangerous symbol that insults and threatens so many people.

 May 9, 2015